ogawa0071/tidb-prisma-cloudflare/README.md

 Please note that this setup **does not use Prisma Accelerate** connection pool.

-For more details on Prisma Edge Functions Early Access, check out: https://pris.ly/early-access/edge-functions.
+For more details on Prisma Edge Functions Preview, check out: https://www.prisma.io/docs/orm/prisma-client/deployment/edge/overview

 ## Demo